 In the long-term, we are relying on providing you with the right treatment plan based on scientific protocols and ensuring proper placement technique.
 The long-term results, in 99.9% of cases, are excellent.

 This aside, sometimes an implant is placed and fails to integrate because it gets rejected by the body.
 In this case, it requires a replacement.
 We do everything we can to ensure the treatment plan you have is optimum and that no additional cost is passed onto you.
 Though implant failure is very, very rare, especially in skilled hands, it can still occur.
 This is why we always recommend follow-up appointments with a denturist to ensure everything is behaving as expected.

 Is there any regular maintenance outside of follow-up appointments?

 If you want your dentures to last, of course, you’ve got to take care of them.
 This not only means regular check-ups but also brushing your teeth and implants, and getting professional cleanings.
 If you ever experience pain or see damage on your dentures, of course, feel encouraged to contact your denturist.
 You may need a repair, a reline, or further investigation to determine what’s happening and to provide a long-term, permanent solution.

 Are you considering implant supported dentures for you?
 An initial consultation will help determine cost and give us a chance to complete a full evaluation to outline what options are available to you.
-Contact a denturist today at Apple Denture Clinic to get set up with an appointment to find out more.
+Contact a denturist today at Apple Denture & Implant Solutions clinic to get set up with an appointment to find out more.